 GVHD for Aplastic Anemia transplant survivors is a serious complication.
 It most commonly begins with a mild case of skin GVHD, which even with treatment can progress to GVHD of the GI-tract and other internal organs.
 In most cases, skin GVHD is highly treatable.
 GVHD of the skin can be treated with steroids, photopheresis, and other methods.
 It is the unattended progression of GVHD that is far more serious; hence, it is critical to attend all clinic appointments.

-The medical community almost always refers to Graft-versus-Host Disease by its acronym, GVHD or GVH, as do most people who are privy to medical treatments involving the disease.
+The medical community almost always refers to Graft-versus-Host Disease by its acronym, GVH, as do most people who are privy to medical treatments involving the disease.

 So what is GVHD?

 Basically, GVHD occurs when cells realize they are in the wrong body, and launch an immune system attack.

 Previously, GVHD was separated into Acute and Chronic forms according to when the disease began.
 The disease was Acute if it occurred within the first 100 days, and Chronic if it occurred after the first 100 days.

 The National Institutes of Health (NIH) proposed to recognize two categories of GVHD (See Blood Journal, Hematology Library, Fred Hutchinson, Cancer Research Center, Seattle, Washington):

 Pursuant to the NIH's proposal, clinicians classify GVHD into Acute or Chronic forms by its symptoms, that is, the amount of damage it has caused to the liver, skin and mucosa, and the gastrointestinal tract (GI-tract), as well as its timing.
 (Mucosa refers to the mucus membranes that trap pathogens in the body to prevent further disease; they are found in the skin, nostrils, lips, ears, genital area, anus, penis and foreskin, clitoral hood and throughout the internal respiratory system).